Factoring for B2B Start-Ups

 - Non-recourse factoring: Bankers Factoring offers credit protection to our clients through non-recourse factoring.
 We take on the risk if the account debtor does not pay the invoices.

-Our tiered factoring structure rewards startups for growing their business.
-As businesses increase their monthly receivables, their access to factoring lines increases.
+Additionally, our tiered factoring structure rewards startups for growing their business as businesses increase their monthly receivables, their access to factoring lines increases.

 Accounts Receivable Factoring Qualifications